The cost of a cremation can vary depending on where the arrangements are being made and what you’d like included.

 By having a cheaper option this in no way affects our care and attention to detail, we have outstanding levels of care which we provide for yourself and your loved one.

-The cost of the Simple Funeral is £1,895 in England and Wales, and £1,675 in Scotland, excluding third party fees.
+A simple, lower-cost funeral that covers the essentials.
+The cost of the essential funeral is £1,895 in England and Wales, and £1,675 in Scotland, excluding third party fees.

 Cremation costs compared to burial costs